One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A tree-Level Partition Function of a BTZ black hole with ETW branes

 We combine the above results altogether and we get:

 If we take $R\rightarrow\infty$ limit this becomes

-This is what we expected because we choose the position of ETWs so that the volume of the bulk space becomes a half of the original volume.
-In full AdS case this is done in \citep{Maldacena:1998bw}, which is just twice of our calculation.
+This is what we expected because we chose the position of the ETW branes so that the volume of the bulk space becomes a half of the original volume.
+In the full AdS case, this is done in \citep{Maldacena:1998bw}, which is just twice of the action in our calculation.